Just For Fun: If I Am Ever Head of an Alien Monitoring Agency

 - I will maintain good working relationships with terrestrial civilian law enforcement agencies if at all possible.
 Earth should not collapse because of a pissing match about jurisdiction.
 Also, you never know if you need an emergency source to research Emily Dickinson for you, so it pays to be nice.

 - If I am operating in a universe where travel between different parallel worlds is possible, my first act will be to seek out parallel heads of my agency and heads of other similar organizations on other earths to get some ground rules sorted.
-At the very least I want businesslike relations if not friendly ones with other parallels because the second to last thing I want is to suddenly find myself in a jurisdictional pissing contest with the Men in Black, The SCP Foundation, The Royal Order Of Protestant Knights, The Troper Board On Multiversal Travel, RCSI, Agent Bishop, SHADO the Protectors of the Plot Continuum, UNIT, the XCOM project or Bloody Torchwood.
-The last thing I want is open war with them: it’s not my job, they could present a major threat, and if I defeat them then I’ve just removed a serious barrier to the enemies of Earth, and an earth with links to mine at that.
+At the very least I want businesslike relations if not friendly ones with other parallels because the second to last thing I want is to suddenly find myself in a jurisdictional pissing contest with the Men In Black, The SCP Foundation, The Royal Order Of Protestant Knights, The Troper Board On Multiversal Travel, RCSI, Agent Bishop, SHADO, the Protectors of the Plot Continuum, UNIT, SHIELD the XCOM project or Bloody Torchwood.
+And the last thing I want is open war with them: it’s not my job, they could present a major threat, and if I defeat them then I’ve just removed a serious barrier to the enemies of Earth, and an earth with links to mine at that.
 Not to mention, having them on your side or at least out of your hair might be handy, if you ever have to deal with their foes or if things get out of hand.

 - I will make it a point to know about and establish good working relations with all other government agencies in my world whose operating procedures are similar to mine but whose area of jurisdiction are vastly different.
 If, for instance, my organization is investigating mysterious happenings and they turn out to be terrestrial in origin and caused by an object, I will immediately and with full disclosure hand the case over to Warehouse13, including full copies of all case files, all samples collected, and full access to all knowledgeable employees.
 I will expect this same courtesy if Warehouse13 investigates a possible artefact only to uncover extra-terrestrial origins.
 Likewise this will go for any other agency investigating any other incidents; if horrific murders we are investigating as alien experiments turn out to be the work of a genuinely human serial killer the case will be rendered unto the FBI's Behavioral Analysis Unit, if something turns out to be supernatural it will be handed over to Bobby Singer, and so forth.
 We will in all cases retain full copies of all files and full records of everything done, and if possible offer any useful assistance.

-- If I am operating in a universe with Superheroes, or other Benevolent Mutants, I will not make it my open goal to capture them and cut them open For Science!
+- If I am operating in a universe with Superheroes, or other Benevolent Mutants, I will not make it my open goal to capture them and cut them open For Science!.

 - I will take it a step further.
 Recognizing that being a superhero is often lonely, thankless work, I will attempt to establish a friendship with any such entities and politely thank them for their assistance.